abourke09/draw-straws/notes.md

   - [X] When all players have selected an option button, text is displayed saying "Click Next to finish and save this game."
   - [X] The Game/Options/Players are then saved to the API database
     - [X] Build out the Game controller action so that it can create the players and options all in one go
-    - [ ] Check whether any players are already in the database, in which case UPDATE instead of create
+    - [X] Check whether any players are already in the database, in which case UPDATE instead of create
     - [X] Build a create action and reducer for the new game
+    - [X] Update the Redux Store with the new Game and either update or create the Players array
-  - [ ] The DOM then redirects to the new GameShow page
+  - [X] The DOM then redirects to the new GameShow page
+  - [ ] Get the Nav to not re-fetch every time a navlink is clicked
+  - [ ] Better formatting on the Player Show page

+Clear and Re-Seed the database with this command: `rake db:reset`

 Components & Containers
 -----------------------